youzarsiph/django-w-careers/README.md

 ## Theming and templates

-All templates in django-careers extend `careers/base.html`.
+All templates in django-w-careers extend `careers/base.html`.
 Create and customize this base template to match your brand.

 ### Create the template directory